GHBAlbuquerque/nextjs-blog-dev/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.

----

 ✨ Done by @GHBAlbuquerque
-“Discover new worlds and galaxies.”
+`“Discover new worlds and galaxies.”`